Cinema 4D

 - GPU: NVIDIA RTX essential for Redshift.
 RTX 4070 Super (12 GB) minimum; RTX 4090 (24 GB) for production.

-- CPU: Dual need — fast single-core for viewport, many cores for dynamics/simulations.
+- CPU: Fast single-core for viewport, many cores for dynamics/simulations.

-- RAM: 32 GB for complex scenes; 64 GB for simulations and C4D + After Effects open simultaneously.
+- RAM: 32 GB for complex scenes; 64 GB for simulations.

 Redshift is a GPU-accelerated production renderer included with Cinema 4D subscriptions.
-It uses NVIDIA CUDA to render on the GPU, making it dramatically faster than CPU rendering.
+It uses NVIDIA CUDA, making it dramatically faster than CPU rendering.
 VRAM is the key bottleneck.

-Cinema 4D is industry-standard for broadcast motion graphics and integrates seamlessly with After Effects.
+Cinema 4D is industry-standard for broadcast motion graphics and integrates with After Effects.
 Blender is free with a strong community.
-For studio and broadcast work, C4D remains the professional standard.
+For studio work, C4D remains the professional standard.